snapshotinteractive/wp-coding-standards/README.md

 In some instances, you need editable content on archive pages, or global content such as the site's header or footer.
 In these instances you can either create WordPress widgets or use [ACF's options page](https://www.advancedcustomfields.com/resources/options-page/) to easily access and edit content.

 For more information on how to use ACF, see its [documentation](https://www.advancedcustomfields.com/resources/).

+### Escaping before output

+Except in the case of WYSIWYG fields, The ACF native functions `get_field()` and `the_field()` simply return exactly what is in the database.
+To prevent formatting issues and improve security of the site, you should always wrap your output functions in the appropriate escaping function.
+For example, instead of using:

+    echo get_field('text');

+...or:

+    the_field('text');

+Always use:

+    echo esc_html( get_field('text') );

+... or another escaping function that is suitable for the situation.

+In addition to escaping, it can also be a good idea to validate and sanitize user input data before printing it to the screen.
+For more information on validation, sanitation and escaping, see [the WordPress Codex](https://codex.wordpress.org/Validating_Sanitizing_and_Escaping_User_Data).

 ## Plugins